webboy/laravel-graphql-demo/README.md

 ### GraphQL Schema

-The API is built using GraphQL.
+The API is built using GraphQL via 3rd party Laravel package `Lighthouse`.
 Below are the main types and operations available.

 #### Types
 - User: Represents a user in the system.